National Black Farmers Association

 The National Black Farmers Association (NBFA) is a non-profit organization representing African American farmers and their families in the United States.
 As an association, it serves tens of thousands of members nationwide.
 NBFA's education and advocacy efforts have been focused on civil rights, land retention, access to public and private loans, education and agricultural training, and rural economic development for black and other small farmers.

 Founding

-The organization was founded in 1995 by John W. Boyd, Jr. a fourth-generation black farmer from Baskerville, Virginia, near the town of South Hill, Virginia.
-Boyd continues to serve as the group's president.
-Boyd's work for the NBFA has been chronicled by national media organizations including a Person of the Week profile on ABC World News Tonight, The Washington Post, and Roll Call newspaper which is influential on Capitol Hill.
+The organization was founded in 1995 by John W. Boyd, Jr., a fourth-generation African-American farmer from Baskerville, Virginia, near the town of South Hill, Virginia.
+He continues to serve as the group's president.
+Boyd's work for the NBFA has been chronicled by national news outlets, including a "Person of the Week" profile on ABC World News Tonight, The Washington Post, and Roll Call, which is influential on Capitol Hill.

-Since its inception, NBFA has been a national voice on the issue of farm subsidies, arguing that black farmers are left out of the massive system of subsidies provided by the government.
+Since its inception, NBFA has been a national voice on the issue of farm subsidies, arguing that Black farmers are left out of the massive system of subsidies provided by the government.